katielouie/Gallery-Viewer/README.md

 - As a user, I want to be able to organize the gallery by medium or subject
 - As a user, I want to be able to be able to save my gallery
 - As a user, when I start the application, I want to be given the option to load my gallery from file.

+## Citations
+-Data Persistence is modelled after JsonSerializationDemo from CPSC 210